FloMazel/BDTT/README.md

 In this repository, we provide two files:

-BDTT_functions.R, which contains functions that are needed to run BDTT BDTT_Example_scripts.R, which contains descriptions of how BDTT works, along with illustrative examples.
+BDTT_functions.R, which contains functions that are needed to run BDTT BDTT_Example_scripts.R, which contains descriptions of how BDTT works, along with illustrative examples..
 If you have any questions, please contact either Mathieu Groussin (mgroussi@gmail.com) or myself(flo.mazel@gmail.com)